GiDeCarlo/XGDAG/README.md

 # Data

 The data generated and provided in this repository are based on PPI data from [BioGRID](https://thebiogrid.org/) and Gene-Disease Associations from [DisGeNET](https://www.disgenet.org/).
 The original data can be dowloaded from the related websites.
 Part of the analysis relies on the set of all disease associations from DisGeNET.
-Given the size of this file, it needs to be manually dowloaded from [here](https://drive.google.com/file/d/12cyI6ds0mKQI9mcRgaf0_9v8KDZHWpQR/view?usp=sharing) and placed in the ```Datasets``` folder.
+Given the size of this file, it needs to be manually downloaded from [here](https://drive.google.com/file/d/12cyI6ds0mKQI9mcRgaf0_9v8KDZHWpQR/view?usp=sharing) and placed in the ```Datasets``` folder.

 Using the aformentioned data we built graphs available for use in the ```Graphs``` folder.
 The script ```CreateGraph.py``` was used for this purpose.

-# Requisites
+# Prerequisites

 XGDAG relies on PyTorch 1.12 and PyTorch Geometric 2.1.

-In the ```CondaEnvs``` folder we provided several Conda environment configurations compatible with XGDAG.
+In the ```CondaEnvs``` folder we provide several Conda environment configurations compatible with XGDAG.

 # Train the model (optional)

-We already provide pretrained models for the diseases analized in the paper in the ```Models``` folder.
+Pretrained models for the diseases analized in the paper are available in the ```Models``` folder.
 However, it is possible to train a custom GraphSAGE model by running:

 ```bash
  python TrainerScript.py